miyamirz/Photo-Blog-/README.md

 1.clone the repo<br>
 2.use 'cd photo-blog' to navigate to app directory<br>
-3.run 'npm run setup' ( this step is required to install both client and server dependencies)<br>
+3.run 'npm install' ( this step is required to install server dependencies)<br>
+4.run 'npm install' ( this step is required to install client dependencies)<br>
 4.run 'npm run dev' (launches the application in development mode.)<br>